Introduction to Criminal Justice

 AJA is a member organization for judges, and includes both current and former judges of courts of all jurisdictions.

 American Probation and Parole Association (APPA):

 APPA is a member organization for criminal justice professionals working in probation, parole, and community-based corrections.

-ASCA is a professional organization for correctional institution administrators.
+CLA is a professional organization for correctional institution administrators.

 International Association of Chiefs of Police (IACP):